embid13/foca-google/README.md

 # foca-google
 `foca-google` searches and downloads documents from a specified domain using Google (e.g. PDFs, DOCs, XLS', RTFs, RARs etc — full list of extensions is listed on [lines 11-36](foca-google.py#L11)).
-It also searches for public `.git` and `.svn` folders on the domain (without downloading).

-This is an alternative to the original [FOCA](https://github.com/ElevenPaths/FOCA) since Google Search doesn't work there sometimes.
+This is a partial alternative to the original [FOCA](https://github.com/ElevenPaths/FOCA) since Google Search doesn't work there sometimes.

 ### Example
 If you want to find documents on `example.com`, run: